serpentchain/serpentchain.io.github.io/pshc.md

 computation in the optical domain itself, exploiting the bandwidth, parallelism, and low propagation loss of light.

-This paper studies a specific and unusually direct proposal: encode information **in color**.
+This paper develops a specific and unusually direct idea: encode information **in color**.
 Rather than representing bits as voltage levels, represent a hexadecimal digit as one of fifteen wavelengths (or "dark"), generate those wavelengths by dispersing white light, and compute by selectively gating wavelengths with coated optical elements.
 The appeal is